Things to Do at Cabot Tower

 What to See & Do

-Climb to the top for spectacular 360-degree views of the Atlantic Ocean, St. John's harbour, and the colorful row houses of downtown
+Climb to the top for spectacular 360-degree views of St. John's harbor, the Atlantic Ocean, and the city's distinctive colorful row houses

 Marconi Wireless Exhibit